Roughly half of my blog posts these past few months have been top ten lists. Alas, here is one more.

 - Record an album!
 Did you know that I have written a few songs?
 They are shite, no doubt, but they have a rhythm I like and it would have been nice, when I still lived in LA (and hadn’t lost my sex appeal), to get my “El Lay” buddies together and put my nasally vocals on vinyl!

 - Hike more.
 I woke up this morning to a wicked ache in my lower back.
 Is it a sciatic?
 Is it a pinched nerve?
 Are my old man balls dragging so low to the ground that they put undue pressure on my spine? <insert laughter here> If I could sum up the first year of my forties in just two words, it would be “back pain.”
 I always figured that if I were to relocate to this part of the country, I could wet my proverbial beak on the hiking trails of the Great Smoky Mountains, and, one spring day, set off on the 2,189-mile Appalachian Trail.
 But it may be a pipe dream now.
-I should have done this years ago.
+I should have done this years ago, when I was in better shape.

 I hope you found the humor in that list; indeed, at least a few of my musings were somewhat somber, to say the least.
 If you were able to step back in time and speak to your younger self, what advice would you give?